salozzo86/Unity_Scripts/README.md

 # Unity_Scripts

-Scripts for Unity
+Repository where I can save the scripts I create on Unity.

+Index

-Player Controller Script
+1. Player Controller for Galaxy Shooter